syabdulr/QuizBee/README.md

 - Users can attempt a quiz.
 - Users can see the results of their recent attempt.
 - Users can share a link to the result of their attempt.
+- Users can access pages dynamically with the power of Jquery and AJAX

 ## Tech Stack